 My Proof That God Exists

 This is a response to a friend on Twitter who says he wants to hear my “proof that God exists”.
 I think this is a great opportunity to sharpen my thinking a bit.
 And that leads to this disclaimer: I can’t really prove that God exists for several reasons.
 First, I don’t know what my friend would consider proof.
 Second, I certainly can’t invite him and God to dinner and expect them both to show up.
 So my “proof” will be necessarily somewhat short of that.
+My proof is a collection of circumstantial evidence and while the probabilities are very compelling, it it still circumstantial.
+The ultimate proof is an answer to prayer.

 Just for due diligence: this essay is my own work, it was neither commissioned nor sanctioned by anyone.
 The opinions expressed here are mine alone.
 If you find any errors in my logic, please send me a message using the form at the end, my intent is always to be careful and correct.
 The scientific method sometimes requires that we use inferences in order to bridge gaps in the data and/or experiments available.
 I have done that with my faith and have been rewarded richly for it.
 But let’s get on with it.